zendframework/zend-expressive-authentication-oauth2/docs/book/v1/authorization-server.md

 ## Add the token endpoint

-This is the most simple part, since this library provides `Zend\Expressive\Authentication\OAuth2\TokenEndpointHandler` to deal with it.
+Adding the token endpoint involves routing to the provided `Zend\Expressive\Authentication\OAuth2\TokenEndpointHandler`.

 This endpoint must accept POST requests.